saitaiky/notebook/docs/docs/linux/process.md

 ![zombie-scenario](/img/linux/zombie-scenario.png)
 Source: [Operating System — How does zombie process happen and how to prevent it](https://medium.com/@lsc830621/operating-system-how-does-zombie-process-happen-and-how-to-prevent-it-c05a3a48a4bc)

-:::infoWhy does this happened?
+:::info Why does this happened?
 These functions usually happen very quickly, so there is no time for zombie processes to accumulate on your system.
 However, for a zombie process to be removed entirely from the system, the parent process must be appropriately programmed to call on `wait()`.
 If you’re unsure how to identify zombie processes in your system, conduct a routine zombie test using predetermined patterns and methods.
 :::

-:::infoWhy are zombie process bad?
+:::info Why are zombie process bad?
 Although zombies do not use up your system's precious resources like a rogue app does, it can pose a significant threat by retaining all PIDs (Process IDs).
 Since a Linux system has a [finite amount of PIDs](https://www.techrepublic.com/article/how-to-find-and-kill-zombie-processes-on-your-linux-data-center-servers/), when numerous PIDs are zombied, no other process can easily be launched.
 :::